Back to Blog

 Engineering decision notes

-Use this article when the risk is supplier selection, engineering support, validation evidence, integration reliability, and whether the manufacturer can scale from sample to production.
+Use this article when sensor performance depends on target distance, beam angle, housing material, liquid behavior, or false echo control.
 For "Optimizing Conveyor Systems: M18 vs. M30 Sensor Selection Guide", the practical value is in turning the topic into a measurable selection or sourcing decision.

 Selection checks